 Jul 24, 2010 © Ulrich Theobald

 According to the imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書, the Huainanzi consisted of 21 "inner chapters" (neipian 內篇) and 33 "outer chapters" (waipian 外篇).
 The outer chapters have not survived.
-There were also 8 "inner chapters" (zhongpian 中篇) containing information about magical arts.
+There were also 8 "central chapters" (zhongpian 中篇) containing information about magical arts.
 They are lost as well.
 The received version of the Huainanzi has a length of 21 juan.

 The content of the Huainanzi is very comprehensive and explains the cosmos from the viewpoint of the School of Yin and Yang 陰陽, Confucianism and legalism, but the basic tendency of the book is Daoist and the greatest part of its content is shaped by thinkers of the school of Huang-Lao thought 黃老.
 The most important, but otherwise unknown contributors were Su Fei 蘇飛, Li Shang 李尚, Zuo Wu 左吳, Tian You 田由, Lei Bei 雷被, Mao Pi 毛披, Wu Bei 伍被 and Jin Chang 晉昌.
 Because of its heterogenous character, the Huainanzi was by the compilers of the imperial series Siku quanshu 四庫全書 classified as a "miscellaneous treatise" (zajia 雜家).